 Amy E. Brown is a painter, curator and writer.
 She attained a BA (Hons) in Painting from Gray’s School of Art, Aberdeen in 2010 and a MA with Distinction in Curating the Contemporary from the London Metropolitan University and Whitechapel Gallery in 2015.
 During her graduate placement as exhibitions intern at the Whitechapel Gallery, London she contributed to projects including; Lynette Yiadom-Boake: Natures, Natural and Unnatural, A Utopian Stage: Shiraz-Persepolis Festival of Arts and Emily Jacir’s Europa.
 She is co-founder of amaCollective.
 Recent projects include; Falling Fictions, meCollectors Room, Berlin, the line that (…), Five Years, London, shapes and things, Fill the Gap, London, dontdrinkthemilk#1, TripSpace, London and A Sense of Things, Zabludowicz Collection, London.

-Miriam La Rosa is an independent curator and researcher, currently based in Rio de Janeiro, Brazil.
-She has previously worked in Education, Public Programme and Exhibition departments of institutions including Whitechapel Gallery, London, Stedelijk Museum, Amsterdam, and Van Abbemuseum, Eindhoven.
+Miriam La Rosa is an independent curator and researcher.
+She has worked in Education, Public Programme and Exhibition departments of institutions including Whitechapel Gallery, London, Stedelijk Museum, Amsterdam, and Van Abbemuseum, Eindhoven.
 More recently, she was Senior Researcher for the art consultancy agency Montabonel & Partners, London, engaging in the realisation of publications and international symposia.
 Miriam holds an MA in Curating the Contemporary from London Metropolitan University, a Master of Museology from Reinwardt Academy, Amsterdam, and a BA (Hons) in Art History from Università Cattolica del Sacro Cuore, Brescia.
 She is co-founder of the curatorial collective amaCollective and regularly collaborates with the artist-run spaces Five Years, London, and BOCS, Catania.
+Miriam is currently doing a PhD at the University of Melbourne, where she was assigned a research scholarship to explore the notion of curated artist residency.